HumeAI/hume-api-examples/evi-typescript-chat-history-example/README.md

 #### What happens when run:

-- The script fetches all events for the specified CHAT_ID.
+- The script fetches all events for the specified `CHAT_ID`.
 - It generates a `transcript_<CHAT_ID>.txt` file containing the user and assistant messages with timestamps.
 - It logs the top 3 average emotions to the console: